jpluscplusm/asdf-arbitrary-binary-downloader/README.md

 ## Using this plugin

-This tool is at version v0.0.4.
+This tool is at version v0.0.5.
 This means its interface is liable to change, as it's currently pretty experimental.

 Well before v1.0.0 is released, however, a more stable interface is being iterated towards.
 Feedback about the current interface is very welcome!

-Each tool you configure can refer to either a compressed tarball, or a single unpackaged binary.
+Each tool you configure can refer to either a compressed tarball, a zip archive, or a single unpackaged binary.

-A compressed tarball can have multiple binaries extracted from it; a single unpackaged binary provides only a single binary.
+A compressed tarball or zip archive can have multiple binaries extracted from them; a single unpackaged binary provides only a single binary.

 ### Pre-requisites

+- `curl`
+- `cue` (see below)
+- [optional] `tar`
+- [optional] `gunzip`
+- [optional] `unzip`

 This plugin requires [the `cue` CLI](https://cuelang.org/docs/install/#install-cue-from-official-release-binaries)